druleton/druleton/bin/docs/quick-start.md

   file.
 - Modules will be enabled as defined in the `config/drupal_modules_disable.md` file.
-- The default brower will open the URL as specified in the config file and you will be logged in as the admin user.
+- The default browser will open the URL as specified in the config file and you will be logged in as the admin user.

-The new site is ready to be start developing.
+The new site is ready to start developing.

 From now on the [other 5 commands][link-commands] can be used.